Prabinkarki67/network/README.md

 # network
-basic concept or LAN with  C
+basic concept on LAN with  C